top of page

 River Aror in Elgeyo Marakwet bursts its banks as heavy rains continue to pound in parts of Kenya. @KNA

-After prolonged drought that claimed hundreds of livestock, pastoralists in Garissa Kenya now contend with heavy rains that has not spared their herd.
+After a prolonged drought that claimed hundreds of livestock, pastoralists in Garissa, Kenya, now contend with heavy rains that have not spared their herd.

-A Pastoralist in Garissa's Shimirey village in agony over loss of livestock
+A Pastoralist in Garissa's Shimirey village is in agony over the loss of livestock

-Loss of livelihood, goats died in recent drought in Garissa Shimirey village
+Loss of livelihood, goats died in the recent drought in Garissa Shimirey village

 @KRCS